hovikgas/Python-Coding-Challenges/README.md

 (If you can add the PC info to this section, please read the Contributing Guidelines below and submit a pull request!)

-5. Open up your text editor or IDE.
+5. Open up your text editor.
 - If you aren't sure what a text editor is or whether or not you have one, see Step 1 about opening the Spotlight and search for "TextWrangler", which is pre-installed on newer Macs.
-- If you don't have TextWrangler, you can download Sublime for free.
-Another popular text editor is Atom, which is also available for download.
+- If you don't have TextWrangler, you can [download Sublime](https://www.sublimetext.com/3) or [download Atom](https://atom.io/) for free.

-6. More steps coming soon.
+6. Once in your text editor, open the file for a coding challenge you want to work on.
+- In all 3 of the text editors mentioned above, you can do this by clicking on the `File` menu at the top of the screen, and scrolling down to `Open...`.
+You can also press `COMMAND + O`.
+- A new window will appear where you can browse your files and select the one you want to work on.

 ## Website Coming Soon!